g3rg/bttools/README.md

 [x] Select multiple eras - additive or subtractive???? and/or?

-[.] select multiple factions? - additive or subtractive???? and/or?
+[x] select multiple factions? - additive or subtractive???? and/or?
 Implemented, but hidden, didn't know how to make combined multi faction / eras work together

 [x] Copy Force to clipboard as JSON